ad-si/cai/readme.md

-  ocr        Extract text from an image rename     Analyze and rename a file with timestamp and description changelog  Generate a changelog starting from a given commit using OpenAI's GPT-4o reply      Reply to a conversation passed via stdin google     Google [aliases: go] ge         - Gemini Pro shortcut gf         - Gemini Flash shortcut
+  ocr        Extract text from an image rename     Analyze and rename a file with timestamp and description changelog  Generate a changelog starting from a given commit using OpenAI's GPT-4o reply      Reply to a conversation passed via stdin.
+Add additional reply instructions as the prompt google     Google [aliases: go] ge         - Gemini Pro shortcut gf         - Gemini Flash shortcut